 An easier alternative is to use WP Rocket.
 The plugin offers the Optimize CSS delivery feature that creates and inlines the Critical Path CSS and then defers the non-critical CSS — that is, the render-blocking resources.

-You can easily manage the CSS file in the File optimization tab.
+You can easily manage the CSS file in the File optimization tab thanks to the Remove Unused CSS (RUCSS) option.
 WP Rocket takes care of everything you need to fix the issue:

 As you read, you can use both async and defer options to tackle the JS render-blocking resources.